-- 1. The ESG application must be submitted by the deadline. - 2.
-The applicant is an eligible applicant as described in Section IV of the State ESG NOFA. - 3.
-The application requests must be within the allowable amounts (see above). - 4.
-Proposed activities are eligible pursuant to Section III of the State ESG NOFA. - 5.
-Site control is documented for any application proposing ES activity. - 6.
-The application adopts the HAP's system-wide written standards for the proposed activity. - 7.
-The applicant meets the State's 100% match requirement for the federal ESG component. - 8.
-The applicant agrees to participate in the HAP's HMIS (or comparable system for domestic violence providers) and Coordinated Entry System, including applicable HMIS/CES participation fee policies.
+- 1. The ESG application must be complete and be submitted in eCivis by the deadline. - 2.
+The applicant is an eligible applicant as described in Section III(B) of the State ESG NOFA. - 3.
+The application includes a completed Authorizing Resolution approved by the applicant's Board. - 4.
+The application requests must be within the allowable amounts (see above). - 5.
+Proposed activities are eligible pursuant to Section III(B) of the State ESG NOFA. - 6.
+Site control is documented for any application proposing ES activity. - 7.
+The application adopts the H4H Partnership's system-wide written standards for the proposed activity. - 8.
+The applicant meets the State's 100% match requirement for the federal ESG component. - 9.
+The applicant agrees to utilize the H4H HMIS (or comparable system for domestic violence providers) and Coordinated Entry System.